Merkel set to win Spanish aid vote despite rebels

-BERLIN Chancellor Angela Merkel's authority within her centre-right coalition was at stake on Thursday as uneasy German lawmakers prepared to vote on Berlin's contribution to a euro zone aid package for Spain's ailing banks.
+BERLIN Chancellor Angela Merkel's authority within her center-right coalition was at stake on Thursday when uneasy German lawmakers vote on Berlin's contribution to a euro zone aid package for Spain's ailing banks.

-The chancellor, whose tough stance on the euro crisis has boosted her popularity ahead of next year's federal election, has said she is not aiming in the vote for a symbolically important "chancellor majority", which would require the support of 311 of her coalition's 330 MPs in the 620-seat Bundestag.

-She fell short of that majority at a more far-reaching legislative vote last month on the permanent rescue scheme, the European Stability Mechanism (ESM), with 26 coalition "no" votes but may come close this time, though five coalition MPs will likely miss the vote.
+In a more far-reaching legislative vote last month on the permanent rescue scheme, the European Stability Mechanism (ESM), 26 members of Merkel's coalition of Christian Democrats, their Bavarian sister party and the Free Democrats voted "no".

+A bigger revolt on Thursday would be embarrassing for her and could tie her hands on future policy, but there were signs that dissent may fizzle this time.

+"I cannot rule out the possibility that some colleagues will not back the measures but my impression is that the numbers have not increased," said Stefan Mueller of the Bavarian Christian Social Union.
+"It is clear that the question of liability was a concern for people and that this has been cleared up."

 Frank Schaeffler, a backbencher from the Free Democrats who has been particularly outspoken against Germany's crisis policies, said Spain only had one systemically important bank and the euro zone should not bail out Madrid's financial sector.